MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

 ---
 # Sample: Compute Author H-Index using Azure Databricks

 In this tutorial, you compute H-Index for all authors in Microsoft Academic Graph (MAG) using Azure Databricks.
-You extract data from Azure Storage into Azure Databricks, run transformations on the data in Azure Databricks, and then visualize the result in table and graph forms.
+You extract data from Azure Storage into Azure Databricks, run transformations on the data, and then visualize result in table and graph forms.

 ## Prerequisites